 Note: The timing and approach used for outreach may be impacted by near-term changes to WHOIS resulting from GDPR compliance efforts.

+<SUBGROUP TO DRAFT TEXT FOR THIS SECTION AFTER SURVEY RESULTS ARE AVAILABLE TO REFLECT RESEARCH METHODOLOGY, SURVEY QUESTIONS, SURVEY FINDINGS, AND THE SUBGROUP'S ANALYSIS OF FINDINGS>

+ACTION ITEM - Subgroup to consider the following items:

+Geographic distribution of responses to date.
+Note that Compliance subgroup also found under-representation of global south in WHOIS inaccuracy reports - possible systemic issue?

+Formulating a recommendation on continuous data gathering to inform future assessment of the effectiveness of WHOIS, as well as future policy development (e.g., ePDP)

+Possibility of opening the survey to cybersecurity professionals - if not at this point, then in the future.
+Potentially related to accreditation and criteria that may be applied there.
+Bylaws mandate is explicitly law enforcement, so results would need to be analyzed separately and not conflated.

-<SUBGROUP TO DRAFT TEXT FOR THIS SECTION AFTER SURVEY RESULTS ARE AVAILABLE TO REFLECT RESEARCH METHODOLOGY, SURVEY QUESTIONS, SURVEY FINDINGS, AND THE SUBGROUP'S ANALYSIS OF FINDINGS>GFPPossibility of repeating survey between public comment close and final report to allow additional participation and comparison of results; public comment could include a way for interested parties to express interest in participating in next survey (indicating their email address, duty station, geographic region)
+Possibility of repeating survey between public comment close and final report to allow additional participation and comparison of results; public comment could include a way for interested parties to express interest in participating in next survey (indicating their email address, duty station, geographic region)

 DECISION REACHED - Reopen survey to collect additional responses; defer discussion of results (and issues/recommendations) until final survey close to avoid influencing respondents.
 New deadline for survey - August 6 - 23:59 UTC.